 For example, retail demand forecasting can be considered an A->B activity.
-By taking a diverse array of input signals such as seasonality, regional sales history, point of sales trends, social media signals, and pricing sensitivity data, the algorithm can likely achieve human level prediction of future demand.
+By taking a diverse input such as seasonality, social media signals, and price sensitivity data, the algorithm can beat human level accuracy.

 Financial trading is also an A->B activity.
 A trading algorithm would take a set of inputs such as historic prices, macro trend drivers, arbitrage rules complied from past traders, etc. and produce an output of either Buy or Sell.
-Making the right trading call (B) based on inputs (A) may be a hard problem given the underlying unpredictability of the market, but an AI solution is still attractive if it can outperform humans over large number of trades.
+Making the right trading call may be a hard problem, but an AI solution is still attractive if it can outperform humans over large number of trades.

-See figure below for a representative sample of other A->B tasks suitable for AI as well as activities that are not suitable for AI automation.
+See figure below for some other A->B tasks suitable for AI as well as activities that are not suitable.

-Mapping enterprise processes and activities into a spectrum of A->B vs. non A->B categories can help managers ensure a systematic opportunity scan for AI automation and augmentation strategies.
+Mapping enterprise processes and activities into a spectrum of A->B categories can help managers ensure a systematic opportunity scan.

 Fact 4: AI Adoption requires more than technical feasibility

-Our client experience suggest that some AI applications will achieve faster adoption rate than others, even though the underlying technical requirements are comparable.
-Companies need to consider broader deployment adoption drivers to ensure that its portfolio of A.I. initiatives balance unlocking near impact value with longer term aspirations.
-Key adoption drivers include:
+Some AI applications will achieve faster adoption rate than others, even though the underlying technical requirements are comparable.
+Companies need to consider adoption drivers to balance unlocking near impact value with longer term aspirations:

 One-time cost: the initial capital outlay for developing the AI solution such as algorithm development and training data acquisition.
-The availability of open source access to AI algorithms, and pay as you go, “AI as service” platforms can help reduce fix cost hurdles.
-Access to training data often becomes an expensive bottleneck is a key source for differentiation.
+Open source access to AI algorithms, and pay as you go, “AI as service” platforms can help reduce fix cost hurdles.
+Access to training data often becomes an expensive bottleneck.

 Switching cost: the associated costs and hurdles in displacing the current solution with a new AI solution.
-This includes both technical hurdles such as the ability to open the AI algorithm black-box to trace and explain decisions and also human hurdles such as political, cultural and change resistance barriers.
+This includes both technical hurdles such as the ability to open the AI algorithm black-box and human hurdles such as political, cultural and change resistance barriers.

 Eco-system needs: the need for complementary technologies as part of an integrated solution.
 For example, an AI solution that requires integration with innovative IoT sensors and emerging robotics will experience higher adoption complexity.

-System externality hurdles: the extent to which the AI solution exhibit network externalities, where the value of adoption increases with more adoption.
+System externality hurdles: the extent to which the value of solution adoption increases with more adoption.

-See the figure below for three illustrative A.I. use cases with different adoption challenges and potential timeline to broad organizational impact:
+See the figure below for three illustrative A.I. use cases with different adoption challenges and potential scaling timeline:

 A.I. automation use cases are rapidly becoming realities across organizations and value chains.
-Business leaders should start today to adopt a disciplined and portfolio based approach to develop machine learning capabilities, data and partnerships to ensure relevancy.
+Business leaders should adopt a disciplined and portfolio based approach to develop machine learning capabilities.

 Based on our whitepaper: “Unleashing the Power of AI for Enterprise Automation” | Read Chinese version here